 To achieve this, and the reason for the establishment of Unbounded Church, requires the embedding of ‘Missional Communities’ (churches in their own right) in the kaleidoscope of ‘live, work and play’ universes inhabited by non-Christians such that they are regularly ‘observable’ by and regularly engage with those around.
 Such can be in a myriad of settings from pubs and coffee shops to playgroups and youth groups, from workplaces to skateboard parks to name but a very few.

 This requires the replacement of traditional ‘Go and Bring’ (into Sunday services) strategies with ‘Go and Stay’ (in the community) strategies. i.e taking ‘church’ into the ‘universes of the lost’.
-The motive for this is the ‘Love of God’ which we have received through the death and resurrection of Christ, and which God expects us to disburse into the lives of those struggling in darkness.
+The motive for this is the ‘Love of God’ which we have received through the death and resurrection of Christ, and which God expects us to disburse into the lives of those drowning in spiritual darkness.